xczhou1995/CSST_slitless_spectra/README.md

 `matplotlib`

-Our codes are run on tensorflow versions as follows `tensorflow==2.8.0`
+Our codes are run on tensorflow versions as follows:

+`tensorflow==2.8.0`

 `tensorflow-probability==0.16.0`